Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description

-Study of the theoretical and practical contents.
+Study and application of the theoretical and practical content.

 Hours